Local Supervising Authority England National Taskforce

 The Supervision Taskforce Workstreams

-To develop a robust model of supervision the Taskforce must consider a number of aspects, which are being led by seven workstreams:
+To develop a robust model of supervision the Taskforce must consider a number of aspects, which were led by seven workstreams:

-An education workstream has been established to identify the education required to prepare practitioners to deploy the new model and framework of midwifery supervision.
-This group will also be responsible for the design and development of the future training programme once the new model has been developed.
+An education workstream was established to identify the education required to prepare practitioners to deploy the new model and framework of midwifery supervision.
+This group was also responsible for the design and development of the future training programme once the new model had been developed.

 - Outline and develop the education preparation programme required to support midwives to deploy the new model of supervision ;

-The models workstream has been established to develop the new model, incorporating the outputs of the education and user’s workstreams to ensure any new model is robust, affordable and sustainable.
+The models workstream was established to develop the new model, incorporating the outputs of the education and user’s workstreams to ensure any new model was robust, affordable and sustainable.

 - Develop a model of clinical supervision to be implemented for clinical and non- clinical midwives Develop principles that underpin the model;

-This work stream is concerned with managing the HR process for staff affected by the dissolution of the LSA and the development of a senior midwifery leadership structure across England
+This work stream was concerned with managing the HR process for staff affected by the dissolution of the LSA and the development of a senior midwifery leadership structure across England.

-This workstream is concerned with developing the operational guidance for the new model of supervision and all other support tools that will assist with implementation.
+This workstream was concerned with developing the operational guidance for the new model of supervision and all other support tools that will assist with implementation.

-The proposed new model will be tested in shadow-form from autumn 2016 until March 2017, in a small number of pilot sites.
-It will be fully evaluated prior to its proposed launch in spring 2017.
+The proposed new model was tested in shadow-form from autumn 2016 until March 2017, in a small number of pilot sites.
+It was be fully evaluated prior to its proposed launch in spring 2017.
 View further details on the pilots.